msftsean/microsoft-devops-workshop/03_kubernetes_aks/README.md

 In this workshop, we will discuss how to setup Kubernetes clusters via the Azure AKS service.
 In a managed cluster, many of the control-plane components are abstracted from the end-user.
 This means that Azure provides an SLA for the control-plane and leaves you to focus on deploying and managing your workloads.

-Because you won't have access to the nodes running etcd and the api, there are some customizations that may not be possible, at that level.
+Because you won't have access to the nodes running etcd and the API, there are some customizations that may not be possible, at that level.

 ## Table of Contents